Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Emergency maintenance: This urgent, unplanned maintenance is performed in the immediate aftermath of an unexpected failure, commonly under stressful conditions.
 Emergency maintenance usually requires a fast response, specialized labor and comes with a higher cost due to the urgent nature of the repair.
 Extended machine downtime can occur if parts or qualified technicians aren’t immediately available.

-Reactive maintenance can have a place within certain operations, especially when budgets are limited or equipment is non-critical.
+Reactive maintenance can have a place within certain operations, especially ones with limited budgets or non-critical equipment.
 Benefits include:

 • Little upfront costs: You only pay for maintenance when something breaks, reducing initial expenses.